vikrant-phadtare1101/cassandra/doc/source/cql/security.rst

     CREATE ROLE alice WITH PASSWORD = 'password_a' AND LOGIN = true;
     CREATE ROLE bob WITH PASSWORD = 'password_b' AND LOGIN = true AND SUPERUSER = true;
     CREATE ROLE carlos WITH OPTIONS = { 'custom_option1' : 'option1_value', 'custom_option2' : 99 };
-    CREATE ROLE alice WITH PASSWORD = 'password_a' AND LOGIN = true AND ACCESS TO DATACENTERS {'DC1', 'DC3'};
-    CREATE ROLE alice WITH PASSWORD = 'password_a' AND LOGIN = true AND ACCESS TO ALL DATACENTERS;

 By default roles do not possess ``LOGIN`` privileges or ``SUPERUSER`` status.